cjerdonek/open-rcv/docs/contributing.md

 Contributing to OpenRCV
 =======================

-This document provides assistance for contributors to OpenRCV.
-In particular, it shows you how to interact with OpenRCV from a source checkout.
+This is a guide for contributors to OpenRCV.
+In particular, it shows you how to interact with the project from a source checkout.

 For instructions on installing or using the application, consult the [`README`](../README.md) or [project page][open-rcv] instead.

-For instructions on releasing the application to PyPI and understanding the `setup.py`, consult the `releasing.md` file in the `docs` folder.
+For instructions on releasing new versions of OpenRCV to PyPI, consult the file [`docs/releasing.md`][openrcv-releasing].

 Setting Up
 ----------

+This section provides instructions on getting set up to contribute.

+### Get the code

 First, clone the repository.